Friday, December 27, 2024

 No less a problem is the regulation and application of the NACP for lifestyle monitoring (LSM) of declarants.
 The public has also been widely criticizing this tool for several years now.
 Thus, TI Ukraine published a study back in 2021 with recommendations for eliminating the shortcomings of the ICW.

 It should be mentioned here that, also due to shortcomings in the Agency’s approaches to implementing its mandate, external auditors in 2023 could not recognize the work of the NACP as effective, but they “did not recognize it as ineffective.”
 Despite the fact that the results of the National Agency’s audit did not become the basis for a change in its leadership, the auditors did not recognize that the criterion relating specifically to Alexander Novikov had been met.
-It is interesting that the head of the NAPC himself, commenting on the results of the audit, thanked the Commission for “those recommendations that will help us strengthen our role in preventing and combating our biggest internal enemy - corruption,” that is, he actually indicated that he would only pay attention to to some of the auditors' comments, but not to all.
+It is interesting that the head of the NAPC himself, commenting on the audit results, thanked the Commission for “those recommendations that will help us strengthen our role in preventing and combating our biggest internal enemy - corruption,” that is, he actually indicated that he would only pay attention to to some of the auditors' comments, but not to all.

 Therefore, an assessment of the work of the National Agency for the Prevention of Corruption indicates that most of the problems described by the public and international experts that do not allow it to reach another level of solvency and efficiency are consistent policies and approaches of the leadership.
 And this is precisely the case when solving problems primarily depends on initiative from within the institution.